 Aeonium tabuliforme f. variegatum

-Aeonium tabuliforme f. variegata is a beautiful, rare, biennial, or perennial succulent that forms a compact, flat rosette of overlapping leaves.
-The rosette is up to 18 inches (45 cm) in diameter and up to 2 inches (5 cm) tall.
-The variegated, creamy-white, and light green leaves are fleshy, up to 6 inches (15 cm) long and up to 1.6 inches (4 cm) wide.
+Aeonium tabuliforme 'Variegatum' is a beautiful succulent that forms a compact flat rosette of overlapping variegated leaves.
+The rosette grows up to 18 inches (45 cm) in diameter.
+Leaves are fleshy, light green and creamy-white, up to 6 inches (15 cm) long and up to 1.6 inches (4 cm) wide.
 In late spring, the small yellow star-shaped flowers appear in an up to 24 inches (60 cm) tall raceme.

 USDA hardiness zones 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).